-Among the 17 models trained and explored in this study, models trained on low-exposure images gave the best performance.
+Among the 17 models trained and explored in this study, models trained on low-exposure images produced the best performance.
 Models trained on the medium-exposure images and the nine-channel images also performed better than the high-exposure images.
 The reason for this is not entirely clear.
-While low-exposure images may seem too dark and thereby hide useful visual details from a human point of view, our results show that it is not necessarily the case for an algorithm operating on finer-scale pixel values.
+While low-exposure images may seem too dark and therefore hide useful visual details from a human point of view, our results show that it is not necessarily the case for an algorithm operating on finer-scale pixel values.
 It is likely that overexposure causes burnout and irreversible loss of information while underexposed images retain their information and only suffer from introduced noise.

 4.7 Effects of 9-channel composite images and architecture size

-Combining all 3 exposures into a 9-channel image did not perform better even if more information was available to these CNNs.
-The EfficientNetV2 models trained on these performed similarly to models trained on single-exposure images.
+We found that CNN model performance did not improve when more information was made available to the network by combining all 3 exposures into a 9-channel image.
+The EfficientNetV2 models trained on these images performed similarly to models trained on single-exposure images.
 The variance of predictions on 9-channel images was noticeably lower than for regular images, meaning the CNNs were more certain in their prediction even when the prediction was wrong.

 We also found that the newer and larger EfficientNetV2 architecture did not stand out as better than the EfficientNetV1 models.
 On the contrary, some of the best models were the smaller ones of B4, B5, and B6.
-This could be due to the size of our data set not being large enough to utilizing all the parameters in the larger models.
+This could be due to there not being enough information in our relatively small data set to fully utilise the large number of model parameters in the larger models.
 Larger networks are generally able to better explore a larger data set, such as ImageNet, through training.

 4.8 Utilising model ensembles

 We observed slight improvements in performance when an ensemble of models was used for prediction.
 The use of numerous models in ensembles resulted in large numbers of combinations of model predictions with varying accuracy.
 Some combinations achieved higher accuracy than others (close to 79% for some combinations of six and seven models).
 However, the mean ensemble prediction accuracy for a given number of models showed that five models or more in combination resulted in accuracy just above 75%.
 Five models thus seem to be sufficient and there could be minimal gain in precision in combining larger numbers of models.
 Interestingly, ensembles combining models with higher variance resulted in better predictions.
-This can indicate that if models are too similar in individual predictions, the averaging effect (”wisdom of the crowds”) will not play out in the same way as when models with higher variance are combined.
+This may indicate that if models are too similar in individual predictions, the averaging effect (”wisdom of the crowds”) will not play out in the same way as when models with higher variance are combined.
 Remarkably, many predictions only disagreed with a small decimal fraction.
 This could imply that the models learned the same features in the otolith images.

 4.9 Comparison of CNN with human readers